-With an increasing population communicating via the internet and text messaging, face to face communication will become a thing of the past.
+With an increasing population communicating via the Internet and text messaging, face-to-face communication will become a thing of the past.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-You should write at least 250 words.
+Write at least 250 words.

-Sample Answer: (Disagreement)
+Sample Answer 1: (Disagreement)

-To begin with, the use of the internet and other latest communication technologies drive us to meet new people and contact the dear ones who stay far away.
+To begin with, the use of the internet and other latest communication technologies drive us to meet new people and contact dear ones who stay far away.
 This can especially be true when one gets a chance to express his or her feelings via a text or phone call.
 To quote an example, Skype and Facebook have enabled people living in far-flung areas to communicate effectively through video chats, thereby enabling us to contact more frequently with people we care about.
-This has not replaced the way we care and meet others, rather it has made it more convenient and frequent.
+This has not replaced the way we care for and meet others, rather it has made it more convenient and frequent.

-Secondly, the human is a social being, and it is to the credit of this physical presence that we as a species are able to harness long-term relationships, so its value cannot be undermined.
+Secondly, the human is a social beings, and it is to the credit of this physical presence that we as a species are able to harness long-term relationships, so its value cannot be undermined.
 Mere endorsing words of good character by texts cannot inculcate the right kind of virtue, thereby further laying emphasis on human presence for the future is required.